pmem/pmdk/doc/pmempool-rm.1.md

 # DESCRIPTION #

 The **pmempool** invoked with *rm* command removes (unlinks) all files specified in command line arguments.
-If the specified file is a poolset file all parts will be removed.
+If the specified file is a pool set file all parts will be removed.
 All files are removed using the **unlink**(3) call.
 Without specifying the **-i|--interactive** option, the *rm* command prompts only before removing *write-protected* files.
 If specified file does not exist the *rm* command